 Every adoption is different.
 While some adoptive families and birth parents have had a birth mother choose them within 24 hours of beginning the process, some may be waiting for longer than a year.

-With modern adoption, the birth mother chooses the adoptive parents for her baby.
+With open adoption, the birth mother chooses the adoptive parents for her baby.
 Various factors affect this, including your adoption preferences and how long it takes to finish your home study and online profile.
 For this reason, we cannot speculate how long it will take until a birth mother chooses you.

-Families with preferences for a male or female may be better off choosing a waiting child rather than waiting for a newborn.
 You may experience a much longer wait to be chosen by a birth parent with more specifics you require for your child.
 We encourage those interested in a specific gender to consider the adoption of a waiting child where the gender is already known.

 What if the birth mother changes her mind?